Colorful background

 13. Foley K, et al. Randomized, prospective, and controlled clinical trial of pulsed electromagnetic field stimulation for cervical fusion.
 The Spine Journal.
 2008 May/June;8:436-442.
 PubMed Abstract

 14. Zborowski M, Androjna C, Waldorff El, Midura RJ 2015 Comparison of therapeutic magnetic stimulation with electric stimulation of spinal column vertebrae.
-IEEE Transactions on Magnetics 51(12): #5001009, doi: 10.1109/TMAG.2015.2458297
+IEEE Transactions on Magnetics 51(12): #5001009, doi: 10.1109/TMAG.2015.2458297 PDF Link

 15. Schnoke M, Midura RJ.
 Pulsed electromagnetic fields rapidly modulate intracellular signaling events in osteoblastic cells: comparison to parathyroid hormone and insulin.
 J Orthop Res.
-2007;25(7):933-40
+2007;25(7):933-40 Open Access Link

 16. Ibiwoye MO, Powell KA, Grabiner MD.
 Bone mass is preserved in a critical-sized osteotomy by low energy pulsed electromagnetic fields as quantitated by in vivo micro-computed tomography.
 J Orthop Res.
-2004;22(5):1086-93
+2004;22(5):1086-93 Open Access Link

 17. Orthofix patient registry.
 PMA P850007/S20.
 Data on file.

-18. Data on file.
-Field mapping analysis conducted by M. Zborowski, Ph.D., Cleveland Clinic.
+18. Field mapping analysis conducted by M. Zborowski, Ph.D., Cleveland Clinic.
+Data on file.

-19. iData Research Inc., U.S. Market for Spinal Implants and VCF (iDATA_USSP19_RPT), iData Research Inc (www.idataresearch.net) 2019
+19. iData Research Inc., U.S. Market for Spinal Implants and VCF (iDATA_USSP19_RPT), iData Research Inc (www.idataresearch.net) 2025

 20. spine.org/PolicyPractice/CoverageRecommendations/AboutCoverageRecommendations.aspx

 21. Navarro, M., Michiardi, A., Castano, O., & Planell, J..
 (2008).
 Biomaterials in orthopaedics.
 Journal of the Royal Society Interface, 5(27), 1137-1158.
+Open Access Link

 22. Azuma Y, Ito M, Harada Y, Takagi H, Ohta T, Jingushi S. Low-intensity pulsed ultrasound accelerates rat femoral fracture healing by acting on the various cellular reactions in the fracture callus.
 J Bone Miner Res.
 2001;16(4):671-80.
+Open Access Link

 23. Bioventus LLC, Exogen ultrasound signal depth and penetration.
 Data on file, RPT-000368